As Yorkville continues to move forward with annexing land for data center projects, some roadwork will be required to make it all fit.

 Beecher Road is being built-out to connect to Corneils Road.
 South of the railroad tracks, Beecher Road will feature urban curbs and gutters.
 These features will not be built on the rural section north of the railroad tracks.
 The data center developer, CyrusOne, is responsible for a large portion of the construction costs.

 Faxon Road is being reconstructed from Eldamain Road to the eastern terminus near the railroad tracks.
-CyrusOne is also responsible for this reconstruction.
+CyrusOne also is responsible for this reconstruction.
 The construction involves restructuring two roadway cross-sections.

 Corneils Road is being reconstructed from the entrance of the BrightFarms facility to Route 47.
 According to city documents, additional roadway planning will occur north of Corneils Road once potential development plans become more clear.